OUR History

 2010

+Actress and Strictly finalist Lisa Riley became a patron of the Kings.
 The Kings Youth Theatre was launched, giving the young people of Portsmouth and Southsea opportunities to train and perform at the Kings.

 2015

+The Kings Theatre welcomed two new champions as Comedian Hugh Dennis and the Lord Mayor of Portsmouth became patrons.
 The Kings Theatre co-produced with the Teatro Nuovo-Verona the first-ever promenade production of Romeo and Juliet, performed in and around Juliet’s Courtyard in Verona.
 Further productions ran in 2016 and 2017.

 2016